 staticString variable has just static values.

-You can use random variables from a datatable in the same way as using any other datatable variable.
-Simply, associate the datatable with your test and use the mabl Trainer to enter the variable value into an input field in your application or assert against it.
+You can use random variables from a DataTable in the same way as using any other DataTable variable.
+Associate the DataTable with your test and use the mabl Trainer to enter the variable value into an input field in your application or assert against it.

 To verify that everything works, review the test results for one of the scenarios in the plan.
 You should see the generated random values in the run results.